 Additionally, in criminal cases, DOJ prosecutors will often file charges for conspiracy, mail fraud, wire fraud, money laundering, tax evasion, and other federal crimes as well.
 Each of these crimes carries the potential for substantial fines and years of federal imprisonment.

 4. There are Several Potential Defenses to Allegations of Healthcare Fraud.

 Depending upon the specific allegations and factual circumstances involved, there are several potential defenses to allegations of healthcare fraud.
 These defenses range from asserting constitutional protections that prevent prosecutors from presenting key evidence in court to asserting statutory safe harbors and other defenses that can fully insulate providers from liability.
-When you engage Oberheiden, P.C. for your federal healthcare fraud investigation in Oklahoma, our senior attorneys will work closely with you to identify the defenses you have available.
+When you engage Oberheiden, P.C. for your federal healthcare fraud investigation in Oklahoma, a senior healthcare fraud defense attorney will work closely with you to identify the defenses you have available.

 5. Many Investigations End Without Charges Being Filed.

 When facing a federal investigation, it is critical not to assume the government has information that you do not.
 For various reasons, investigations targeting physicians, pharmacists, testing laboratories, hospices, and other healthcare entities are often misguided, and at Oberheiden, P.C. we have protected numerous clients against federal charges.
 Even if you believe that your business or practice may have billed a federal healthcare program improperly, you may still have defenses available, and our attorneys can work with you to quickly determine whether you have any potential exposure.

 Frequently-Asked Questions (FAQs): Defending Against Healthcare Fraud Allegations in Oklahoma

 Q: My practice has a strict Medicare compliance program.
 Do I still need to be worried?